SRGSSR/pillarbox-apple/docs/STREAM_PACKAGING_ADVICE.md

 For automatic selection to work with legible renditions:

 - Unforced `SUBTITLES` and `CLOSED-CAPTIONS` renditions must have their `AUTOSELECT` attribute set to `YES` so that the player can choose among them in _Automatic_ mode.
-- Forced `SUBTITLES` renditions must have their `AUTOSELECT` attribute set to `YES`.
+- Forced `SUBTITLES` renditions [must](https://developer.apple.com/documentation/http-live-streaming/hls-authoring-specification-for-apple-devices#Subtitles) have their `AUTOSELECT` attribute set to `YES`.
 Note that Pillarbox player follows [Apple recommendations](https://developer.apple.com/library/archive/releasenotes/AudioVideo/RN-AVFoundation/index.html#//apple_ref/doc/uid/TP40010717-CH1-DontLinkElementID_3) and never returns forced subtitles for selection.

 ### CC and SDH

 Pillarbox player supports closed captions (CC) and Subtitles for the Deaf or Hard-of-Hearing (SDH):

 - CC renditions are identified by the `CLOSED-CAPTIONS` type.
 They must also have their `AUTOSELECT` attribute set to `YES`.
-- SDH [must](https://developer.apple.com/documentation/http-live-streaming/hls-authoring-specification-for-apple-devices#Accessibility) renditions must have the `SUBTITLES` type and the `public.accessibility.transcribes-spoken-dialog` and `public.accessibility.describes-music-and-sound` characteristics.
+- SDH renditions [must](https://developer.apple.com/documentation/http-live-streaming/hls-authoring-specification-for-apple-devices#Accessibility) have the `SUBTITLES` type and the `public.accessibility.transcribes-spoken-dialog` and `public.accessibility.describes-music-and-sound` characteristics.
 They must also have their `AUTOSELECT` attribute set to `YES`.

 ## Trick mode / Trick play